 Sightseeing by Local Bus

 If you don’t want to pay for a sightseeing tour, then try a do-it-yourself version with some of the local buses.
-Of course, you won’t have the benefit of a guide or recorded commentary and you can’t easily replicate the route followed by the hop-on hop-off bus tours, but take along a decent map and simple guidebook and you should be fine.
+You won’t have the benefit of a guide or recorded commentary and it’s not easy to replicate the routes followed by the hop-on hop-off bus tours, but take along a decent map and simple guidebook and you should be fine.

 To be honest, you see something of interest on most bus routes in central London.
 The following bus routes pass some of the major sights: